Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/1_1-Intro_to_LA_1.md

 \_ \cdot \_ : V \times V \to \mathbb{R}
 $$

-and have the following properties:
+Inner product is *defined to have* the following properties:

 - **Symmetry**: $\forall \, u,v \in V$